 The chances are, if you’ve started freelancing early in your career, you probably have a few other roles ahead of you – however much you might enjoy what you’re currently doing.

 Set-aside some of your time each month to start experimenting with your other interests.
 Want to write a book?
 Why not start with a blog first?

 Going freelance gave me the freedom to pursue one of my other passions, enterprise education, and this subsequently developed into a completely separate sideline.

 That’s just five of many lessons.
-I’m always keen to hear from fellow freelancers, and to chat to people who are thinking about starting up on their own, so do get in touch.
+I’m always keen to hear from fellow freelancers, and to chat to people who are thinking about starting up on their own.
+Just get in touch.